Chair, Department of Pediatrics

 Vice Chair, Education

 Kate Perkins, MD, PhD is Vice Chair for Education within the Department of Pediatrics and also serves as Associate Dean for Graduate Medical Education at the David Geffen School of Medicine at UCLA, bringing her passion for partnership with residents and over twenty years of experience in graduate medical education to the role.
 Kate did her residency in Pediatrics at Cedars-Sinai Medical Center after having completed both Medical School and PhD training in Genetics at the University of Minnesota.
 She has been recognized over the years with numerous teaching awards at both the undergraduate and graduate medical education levels, including the Cedars-Sinai Medical Center Pediatric Residency Golden Apple Teaching Award, the Award for Excellence In Education from the UCLA School of Medicine, and the UCLA Teaching Humanism Award.
-Kate's scholarly interests lie in the area of Medical Education, including curriculum design and development, resident evaluation, faculty development and resident well-being.
+Dr. Perkin's scholarly interests lie in the area of Medical Education, including curriculum design and development, resident evaluation, faculty development and resident well-being.

 Associate Vice Chair, Education